hzeng-mdsol/berlin-clock/README.md

 Berlin Clock Project
 ====================

-Create a representation of the Berlin Clock for a given time (hh::mm:ss).
+Create a representation of the Berlin Clock for a given time (HH::mm:ss).
 [The Berlin Clock](https://en.wikipedia.org/wiki/Mengenlehreuhr) is a rather strange way to show the time.

 On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
 The time is calculated by adding rectangular lamps.